mixmaxhq/csrf-request-tester/README.md

 to Alice's APIs.
 It may not properly handle GET requests… see the caveats below.)
 4. The POST call made by Alice's backend should succeed.
 (Hint: set the `Origin` header.)
 5. The POST call made by Bob's backend should succeed.
 (Hint: set the `Origin` header.)
+6. Make sure that you continue to satisfy the above goals when HTTPS is enabled, in case the browser applies the Origin header differently, particularly in conjunction with `Referrer-Policy: no-referrer;` You will need to make some modifications to this harness to enable that.

 #### Caveats